 Once you know what type of editing you need, the next step is to find an editor who specializes in your genre and who also reads widely in it.

 You can get a sense of the editor’s taste by looking at their website and their favorite books.
-Make sure they have expertise in the area you’re looking for by reviewing their list of authors they have worked with in the past.
-(If an editor doesn’t have a list of past clients they can share, then move on… this means they don’t have sufficient experience.)
+Make sure they have expertise in the genre you’re writing in by reviewing their list of authors they have worked with in the past.
+If an editor doesn’t have a list of past clients they can share, then move on; they don’t have sufficient experience.

-Don’t take the editor’s word that they are a specialist; ask them what books they have read lately and which they thought of them.
-I had calls with editors who claimed to be YA fantasy specialists on their websites, and yet when pressed, admitted that they had not read some of the genre’s best-selling books – they had seen the mini-series and called it a day.
+Don’t take the editor’s word that they are a specialist.
+Ask them what books they have read lately and which they thought of them.
+I had calls with editors who claimed to be YA fantasy specialists on their websites and yet when pressed, admitted that they had not read some of the genre’s best-selling books.
+Instead they had seen the mini-series and called it a day.

 You want an editor who is as excited about your work as you are.
 If they don’t sound enthusiastic about your or your project, then find someone else… really.
 Writing is hard work and editors often double as writing coaches – they can provide vital guidance and encouragement, which is especially valuable for first-time authors.